melvinzhang/garden/content/posts/synteny__orthology_and_evolution_of_gene_clusters.md

-{"title": "Synteny, Orthology and Evolution of Gene Clusters", "tags": ["talk", "peter_stadler", "gcm2009"]}
+{"title": "Synteny, Orthology and Evolution of Gene Clusters", "tags": ["talk"]}

+Presented by Peter Stadler at GCM2009

 # Hox gene clusters
 Hox genes are homeodomain transcription factors